DarkGuy10/discord.js/README.md

   </p>
 </div>

-> ⚠️This version is completely up to date as it needs a rework to support v9 (see [#5](https://github.com/GiorgioBrux/discord.js/issues/5)).
+> ⚠️This version is not completely up to date as it needs a rework to support v9 (see [#5](https://github.com/GiorgioBrux/discord.js/issues/5)).
 I will try to do it in ~June

 ## Table of contents